IbrahiimKhan/catalog/development_log.md

   3. Created a product details screen.
   4. Rendered a map with the user’s current location with react native map.

-  to get the actial coordinates:
+  to get the actial coordinates on emulator/simulator:

-    That is the correct behavior on the iOS simulator (and the Android emulator).
-You can change the mocked coordinates for geolocation on each like so (paraphrased from other answers):

-    iOS

     Run app in iOS simulator.
     At the top menu bar, you'll find Features -> Location -> Custom Location..(or you can choose to use others).